Marilyn Crowell lived a short life, most of it outside of Washington. However, she had a positive impact on our town during her short stay.

 She also galvanized the town.
 The Washington Rotary Club supplied her with a television set, the Washington Library brought books in for her to read, and the high school tried to find ways for her to continue her schooling at the Nursing Center.

-Crowell befriended facility employees Bonnie Weaver and Mona Belt, who brought their friends in as well to give Marilyn a sizable group to socialize with.
+Crowell befriended facility employees Bonnie Weaver and Mona Belt, who also brought their friends in to give Marilyn a sizable group to socialize with.
 She also had a chess partner from Eureka College who would come over regularly to challenge her.

-Eventually Crowell was discharged from the Washington Nursing Center for reasons unknown.
-She passed away April 14, 1961 at Pekin Hospital at the age of 21.
+Eventually, Crowell was discharged from the Washington Nursing Center for unknown reasons.
+She passed away on April 14, 1961, at Pekin Hospital at the age of 21.
 She is buried in Lakeside Cemetery in Pekin, Illinois.